-This section is about accessing the remote access linux server.
-This allows you direct access to your DS-Filestore files and to suitable MCS Linux applications from anywhere in the University or elsewhere.
+This section is about accessing MCS Linux remote access servers.
+These allow you to access the DS-Filestore and to run MCS Linux applications remotely from a suitably-configured computer from anywhere on the Internet.

 Using X over SSH

-If the local client has an X server, and the SSH client supports it, you can also run most graphical applications remotely, e.g.
+If your computer is running an X server, and your SSH client supports it, then you can also run graphical, as well as console, applications remotely.

-Using graphical applications remotely will require significantly more bandwidth, so a decent broadband or CUDN connection will be required for effective use.
-Anything which requires physical access clearly will not work remotely, so no USB devices are available, and nothing which plays sounds.
+Using graphical applications remotely will require significant bandwidth, so a fast broadband or CUDN connection will be required for effective use.
+Any program which requires physical access will clearly not work remotely — so no USB devices are available — and applications will not be able to play sounds.

 - In the package installation screen make sure to select openssh from Net and xorg-x11-base from X11.

 - After install open the "Cygwin Shell" and type